AstraZeneca/runnable/docs/concepts/experiment-tracking.md

 ## Experiment tracking tools

+!!! note "Opt out"

+    Pipelines need not use the ```experiment-tracking``` if the preferred tools of choice is not implemented in magnus.
+The default configuration of ```do-nothing``` is no-op by design.
+    We kindly request to raise a feature request to make us aware of the eco-system.

 The default experiment tracking tool of magnus is a no-op as the ```run log``` captures all the required details.
 To make it compatible with other experiment tracking tools like